-The High Street Royal Mile Edinburgh is the largest part of the Royal Mile and was the main part of Edinburgh’ s old town.
+High Street Royal Mile Edinburgh is the largest part of the Royal Mile and was the main part of Edinburgh’ s old town.
 The High Street is in two parts, the upper part starts at St Giles Street where the Lawnmarket ends, and finishes at the crossroads where the Tron Kirk stands.
-The road that splits the two parts of the High Street is in fact two bridges the North Bridge, which was built to give access to the new town and the south bridge, to give access to the south side of Edinburgh which was under development.
+The road that splits the two parts of the High Street is in fact two bridges the North Bridge, which was built to give access to the new town.
+The south bridge, to give access to the south side of Edinburgh which was under development.

 Upper part of High Street Royal Mile Edinburgh

 The close’s of the Upper north side of the High Street Royal Mile Edinburgh from the St Giles Street are; Byre’s Close, Advocate’s Close, Roxburgh Close and Court, Warriston Close, Writer’s Court, Mary King’s Close, (Allan’s Close and Craig’s Close are shown by wall plaques), Anchor Close, Geddes’s Entry, North Foulis’ Close, Old Stamp Office Close, Lyon’s Close, Jackson’s Close, Fleshmarket Close and Cockburn Street.